Muraad/Monad-CSharp/README.md

 Monad like programming with C#.

-An abstract base class Monad that extends IEnumerable, IObservable and IObserver Some implementations of the IMonad:
+An abstract base class Monad that extends IEnumerable, IObservable and IObserver.

+Some implementations of the Monad:
 - Maybe
 - Identity
 - List monad
+- CacheMonad
-- (Either is mostly untested, some kind of decorator) (Update: currently not working!)
+- (Either is mostly untested, it is some kind of decorator) (Update: currently not working!)

-Lots of extension methods (LiftMonad, Comparator functions, easy thread safe actions).
+Lots of extension methods (LiftMonad, Comparator functions, easy thread safe function application).

 See Doc folder for detailed description an introduction.